Kareem4874/Movies-APP-/README.md

 ## 🎯 Overview

-Netflix Frontend demonstrates how to build a Netflix-quality experience using modern web technologies with a **secure, hybrid architecture** that protects API keys while maintaining excellent performance.
+TMDB Frontend demonstrates how to build a TMDB-quality experience using modern web technologies with a **secure, hybrid architecture** that protects API keys while maintaining excellent performance.

 ### Core Objectives